vgardrinier/mcp-hackathon-nexus/README.md

 The install script will:
 1. Check if Docker is installed and running
 2. Set up config directories (`~/.config/nexus/`)
-3. Create default server configs (GitHub, Linear, Supabase)
+3. Create default server configs (e.g. GitHub, Linear, Firecrawl...)
 4. Clone repo and start services with Docker
 5. Print Cursor config JSON ready to copy-paste